Adding/Dropping or Withdrawing from a Course

 Undergraduate Transfer Credit Evaluation

-Applicants who have attended prior institutions of higher education will have their credits evaluated for transferability by the Office of the Registrar’s office.
+Applicants who have attended prior institutions of higher education will have their credits evaluated for transferability by the Office of the Registrar.
 The Office of the Registrar will review unofficial transcripts, but official college transcripts are required prior to any transfer credit posting.
-Up to 90 credits can be earned from external sources, including transfer credit, Advanced Placement (AP), College-Level Examination Program (CLEP), International Baccalaureate (IB), and credit granted through a portfolio review evaluation.
-The remaining 33 (35 for Interior Design Students) credits must be earned in residency at RMCAD.
+Up to 90 credits can be earned from external sources, including transfer credit, Advanced Placement (AP), College-Level Examination Program (CLEP), International Baccalaureate (IB), and credit given through a portfolio review evaluation.
+The final 33-35 (depending on the program of study) credits must be earned in residency at RMCAD.
 Students enrolled as Non-Degree Seeking are not eligible to receive transfer credit.

 No transfer credit is accepted for the final term of study.
 Grades for external credit are not calculated into the RMCAD cumulative grade point average.
 Evaluations are good for the current academic year.
 Students who defer their start date to a new catalog are subject to re-evaluation at that time.